 Data reduction, validation, and reporting are the final steps in the data-generation process.
 The data obtained from an analytical instrument must first be subjected to the data-reduction processes described in the applicable SOP before the final result can be obtained.
 In the QA manual or SOP, specify calculations and any correction factors, as well as the steps to be followed when generating the sample result.
 Also, specify all the data-validation steps to be followed before the final result is made available.
 Report results in standard units of mass, volume, or concentration, as specified in the method or SOP or as required by regulators or clients.
-Report results below detection or quantitation levels in accordance with the procedures prescribed in the specific SOP, regulatory requirements, or general laboratory policy.
+Report results below the minimum quantitation level (MQL) or MDL in accordance with the procedure prescribed in the SOP, regulatory requirements, or general laboratory policy.
+The MQL is the lowest level that can be quantitated accurately.